rails/solid_queue/README.md

 - `preserve_finished_jobs`: whether to keep finished jobs in the `solid_queue_jobs` table—defaults to `true`.
 - `clear_finished_jobs_after`: period to keep finished jobs around, in case `preserve_finished_jobs` is true—defaults to 1 day. **Note:** Right now, there's no automatic cleanup of finished jobs.
 You'd need to do this by periodically invoking `SolidQueue::Job.clear_finished_in_batches`, but this will happen automatically in the near future.
 - `default_concurrency_control_period`: the value to be used as the default for the `duration` parameter in [concurrency controls](#concurrency-controls).
 It defaults to 3 minutes.
+- `calc_memory_usage`: a proc returns the memory consumption of the process(es) that you want to measure.
+It yields the Worker process PID and runs in the context of the Worker that is configured with `recycle_on_oom`.
+[Read more](#memory-consumption).

 ## Errors when enqueuing